elvinmirzazada/elvinmirzazada/README.md

 ## I'm a Software Engineer
 - 🔭 I currently work at UnionFintech OU as a Software Engineer!
-- ⚡ Fun fact: I love to jogging, riding and play chess!
+- ⚡ Fun fact: I love jogging, riding and playing chess!

 ### Connect with me: